Alişer: Alişer's poetry

-My heart is grieving, brother grieving.

 In this poem, the atrocities committed by Topal Osman during the Koçgiri events, the bad events and victimisation are described, and this persecution is referred to Imam Husayn, who is again seen as the symbol of the oppressed in the Alevi faith.
 As in the examples given above, Alişer frequently used the themes of the Alevism element and also the data related to the events of the period in his poems.

 Legacy

 "Alişer, who had studied and analysed the Kurdish language excellently, composed many national poems in Kurdish and performed these poems to the people with his beautiful saz, arousing the national feelings of the tribes, stirring the high aspirations of the Kurds in his words and saz, and crying the sorrows and sorrows of the Kurds with his high spirit, words and saz."